Kakabeka Falls Trail

 (Thunder Bay to Kakabeka Falls proposed)

-PHASE II - KAKABEKA FALLS TRAIL 28 KM (proposed)
+PHASE II - KAKABEKA FALLS TRAIL 5 KMĀ

-Proposed to primarily follow existing City and Township roads, this approximately 30 kilometre route provides hikers and cyclists a safer option rather than the Trans Canada Highway while traversing through the Thunder Bay area.
+From there, users can follow the unapproved route through Oliver-Paipoonge Township via 25th Side Road, Rosslyn Road, Luckens Road to Highway 590.
+Proposed to primarily follow existing Township roads, this approximately 30 kilometre route provides hikers and cyclists a safer option rather than the Trans Canada Highway while traversing through the Thunder Bay area.

 Campsite locations are available at the gem of the North - Kakabeka Falls Provincial Park in Kakabeka Falls, and Fort William Historical Park in Thunder Bay.